Two by two

 Two are better than one, because they have a good return for their work (Ecc 4:9).

 When christians are sent out into a new work, they should be sent out in pairs.
 I do not mean a married couple.
 If a man is married, he should be sent out with another man or another couple.
 When Jesus sent his disciples out, to preach the gospel, he sent them out in pairs.
 He knew they would spur each other on.
 Together they would have confidence to try things they would not normally do.
 Too many christians are ineffective because they are trying to serve God on their own.
 They would achieve more if they were part of a pair.
 When Paul had a disagreement with Barnabas, he did not go out again till he had found Silas to work with.
 And Barnabas went out with Mark.

-When young people travel overseas for their OE, they go in pairs.
+When young people travel overseas for a vacation, they tend to go in pairs.
 This gives them confidence to go to new places and to do things they have not done before.
 Yet when the church sends out missionaries, it usually sends them out alone.
 They are often sent into spiritually hostile environments and expected to be victorious.
 This does not make sense.

 The pair of christians will provide spiritual support for each other.
 If one is under spiritual pressure the other will pray for him.

 If one falls down his friend can help him up.
 But pity the man who falls and has no one to help him up (Ecc 4:10).